Influence of Photon Inverse Emission on Forward-Backward Asymmetry in Dilepton Production at the LHC: Partonic and Hadronic Cross Sections

-The configuration of 3-momenta of the final particles in the partonic center of mass system (c.m.s.) is illustrated by Fig.~\ref{fig.vecs}.
+The configuration of the three-momenta of the final particles in the partonic centre-of-mass system (c.m.s.) is illustrated in Fig.~\ref{fig.vecs}.

-In partonic c.m.s. we get (after the integrations with the help of $\delta$-function on ${\bf p_4}$, and also trivial integration on $\varphi_3$ due to symmetry of system about this rotation) the phase space in the following form:
+In the partonic centre-of-mass system, following the integrations facilitated by the $\delta$-function over ${\bf p_4}$ and the trivial integration over $\varphi_3$ (which is rendered straightforward by the rotational symmetry of the system about this axis), the phase space takes the following form:

 where